la-lo-go/after-windows-fresh-install/README.md

     oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\agnoster.omp.json" | Invoke-Expression
    ```

-   A list of themes is avalible [here](https://ohmyposh.dev/docs/themes), to change it repalace "agnoster" with the name of the theme
+   A list of themes is avalible [here](https://ohmyposh.dev/docs/themes), to change it replace "agnoster" with the name of the theme

 5. Try open a new PowerShell window, if you are having a problem like this:
     ``` powershell